bareos/bareos/docs/manuals/en/new_main_reference/source/chapter06/tutorial.rst

 Manual configuration
 ^^^^^^^^^^^^^^^^^^^^

-If you have not created the :sup:`Fd` :strong:`Director` by :strong:`configure`, you can create it also manually.
+If you have not created the :sup:`Fd`\ :strong:`Director` by :strong:`configure`, you can create it also manually.
 If your |bareosDir| is also named **bareos-dir**, modify or create the file :file:`/etc/bareos/bareos-fd.d/director/bareos-dir.conf`:

 .. code-block:: sh
-    :caption: bareos-fd director bareos-dir
+   :caption: bareos-fd.d/director/bareos-dir.conf

     Director {
       Name = "bareos-dir"   # Name of your Bareos Director